The Evil Within: Release

-The Evil Within was released in October 2014.
+The Evil Within was released for PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One in October 2014.
 In Japan, the game was released as Psycho Break.
 The Japanese version had to remove gore-related content to receive a D-content rating (allowing its sale to customers 17 years of age or older) to avoid limiting its potential audience; this content can be restored via optional DLC.

 Warner Bros.
 Movie World in Queensland, Australia, created a maze populated with real-life characters from the game as part of its annual Fright Nights event to promote the game.
-Prior to the game's release, Titan Comics released a four-part mini series set before the events of the main game The Art of the Evil Within, a book collecting concept art and behind-the-scenes material from the game, was released by Dark Horse Comics alongside the game on October 14, 2014.
+Prior to the game's release, Titan Comics released a four-part miniseries set before the events of the main game The Art of the Evil Within, a book collecting concept art and behind-the-scenes material from the game, was released by Dark Horse Comics alongside the game on October 14, 2014.

 The game also features downloadable content (DLC) missions which feature Juli Kidman and the enemy, the Keeper, as playable characters.
 A story-based campaign following Kidman was released as two separate DLC packs, which introduced new enemies, locations, and focus on unsolved mysteries from the main game.
 The first of the two DLCs, titled The Assignment was released on all platforms in March 2015 worldwide, while The Consequence followed later in April 2015.
 The final DLC content, The Executioner, follows the character called The Keeper through a series of mission-based levels with sadistic objectives.
 The content allows players to play in a first-person perspective and was released on May 25, 2015.